kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

   * floating-subnet-tags.
 The same with `floating-subnet-tags` option above.
   * network-id.
 The same with `network-id` option above.
   * subnet-id.
 The same with `subnet-id` option above.

+* `enable-ingress-hostname`

+  Used with proxy protocol (set by annotation `loadbalancer.openstack.org/proxy-protocol: "true"`) by adding a dns suffix (nip.io) to the load balancer IP address.
+Default false.

+  This option is currently a workaround for the issue https://github.com/kubernetes/ingress-nginx/issues/3996, should be removed or refactored after the Kubernetes [KEP-1860](https://github.com/kubernetes/enhancements/tree/master/keps/sig-network/1860-kube-proxy-IP-node-binding) is implemented.

 ### Metadata